Skip to content

 info Display license information and status

-Use the float list (or squeue) command to show a filtered list of queued jobs.
+Use the float list (or squeue or ls) command to show a filtered list of queued jobs.
 The command has no subcommands.
 Use the command with the -h flag to list the options.

 Subcommands Usage Option Option Definition